Here is a comprehensive list of some of the remaining pristine forests in the Philippines!

 One section of the range known as the Northern Sierra Madre Natural Park is a UNESCO tentative list for World Heritage Sites.
 It is home to a plethora of endemic flora and fauna species.
 That includes the iconic Philippine Eagle.

-Various indigenous group inhabit different parts of the Sierra Madre.
+Various indigenous groups inhabits different parts of the Sierra Madre.
 For centuries, they have been living in harmony with their natural environment.

 Today, however, road projects and commercial activities are rapidly encroaching the forests.
 That puts to peril many species including the culture of the native communities.